natebrennand/bellman-ford-network/README.md

 python bfclient.py config.txt
 ```

+### Output

+Timeouts and new connections are noted in the output of the client.

 ### Config Files

 The config files follow the specified format with one addition, the user can specify the number of chunks to the file as a 5th parameter on the 1st line.